Frequently asked questions:

 A full outline of key information as you and your child prepare to start school with us can be found in the School Prospectus.
 Below are the headline facts which will help you begin to get to grips with everything…

-- School opens at 8.45am and closes at 3.05pm.
+- School opens at 8.55am and closes at 3.05pm.
 Please come and see the school office for a form.We also have a breakfast club which we offer to FS2-Y6 children.
-Breakfast club opens at 8:00am and food is served until 8:45am.
+Breakfast club opens at 8:00am and food is served until 8:55am.
 Children have the opportunity to play with lots of exciting toys and eat plenty of delicious food!
+We also offer a range of after-school clubs running straight after school until 4pm.

 - The school uniform includes a black skirt, dress or trousers, a white polo shirt and a red sweatshirt or cardigan.
 Black shoes or trainers should be worn.